sierrareschke/Wiland-Internship-Summer2025/README.md

 ---

 ### 4. Calculator SQL Metadata & Endpoint Refactoring (TypeScript + SQL)
-- Worked on both the simple and complex version fixes for updating dynamic calculator endpoint logic in the `mxctlapi` backend
+- Worked on both the simple and complex version fixes for updating dynamic calculator endpoint logic in the backend
-- Modified TypeScript files (`PostCalculationWorker.ts`, `GetCalculationWorker.ts`) to update endpoint routing and SQL behavior
+- Modified TypeScript files to update endpoint routing (POST, GET) and SQL behavior
 - Implemented recursive SQL insert logic to support aggregation input templates
 - Verified SQL queries and Protobuf schema changes using a local SOA test server and gRPC-style API calls